-LIZ'S PLAN FOR ENERGY AND THE ENVIRONMENT
+LIZ'S PLAN FOR ENERGY & THE ENVIRONMENT

 We are fortunate to have the Hoosier National Forest, countless lakes and streams, and rich farmland in Indiana.
 I grew up camping in our forests and swimming in our lakes.
 I am proud that Indiana’s natural beauty supports a thriving tourism industry in our district.

 Hoosiers are strong believers in being good stewards of our land.
 This means leaving clean air and clean water for our children and grandchildren.
 We can also strengthen our national security through reducing our dependence on foreign oil and increasing our domestic energy production.
 By addressing climate change, we can protect our health and the environment.

 I will support the growth of clean energy jobs and the reduction of greenhouse gas emissions in Indiana through smart public policy.
 For example, I support tax credits for homeowners to upgrade the energy efficiency of their homes.

 We should not be losing the race for renewable energy jobs to China or any other country.
 We should be producing wind turbines and other clean energy solutions right here in Indiana.
 We should make investments in training a clean energy workforce, and in upgrading our public buildings to become more energy-efficient.

 Indiana already has more than 44,000 clean energy jobs, most of which are in energy efficiency.
 This sector helps make existing systems, such as HVACs, more energy-efficient, and it produces advanced building materials.
 With a strong building construction industry, we have the potential to grow this sector of our economy substantially.